Node-In-Layers/nil-core/README.md

 ## Honorable Mentions

+### Models - Data Enhanced
+Models are a first class concept in Node In Layers, and is described fully below.

 ### Utils - The Math Functions

 There is abstract "math" like code, that could be reused in any number of systems, features and applications.
 Things like a "list".
 We call them "utilities".
 These can be used anywhere in the system, so we congregate them into `utils.ts` files.